Reviewed by

 7. Certificate Issuance

-Once the RNI verifies the first issue and all supporting documents, the official Certificate of Registration is issued, completing your publication's legal authorization.
+Once the PRGI verifies the first issue and all supporting documents, the official Certificate of Registration is issued.
+This certificate completes your publication's legal authorization and allows you to operate as a registered publisher in India.

-• Government Fee: A mandatory processing fee of ₹1,000 is required for officially applying through the Press Sewa Portal.
-This is the only direct government-mandated payment for the application.
+Government Processing Fee1,000The official fee is paid through the Press Sewa Portal at the time of application.
+This is the only direct payment required by the government.

-Publishers must follow certain rules under the Press and Registration of Books Act, 1867.
-If they don’t follow these rules, they may face fines and other actions from the Registrar of Newspapers for India (RNI).
+Publishers must follow certain rules under the Press and Registration of Periodicals Act, 2023, or they may face fines and other actions from the PRGI.

 • General Penalties for Breaking Rules: If a publisher breaks any rule under the Act, a fine of up to ₹1,000 can be imposed.
 This includes mistakes in details, not following the process, or missing deadlines, as per the guidelines on the Press Sewa Portal.